caroldaniel/42sp-cursus-born2beroot/CentOS-en.md

 # route -n
 ```

-My best guess is that since CentOS uses NetworkManager as default uppon start, it takes a while to identify the connection and eventually set it to static if it is set as so.
+My best guess is that since CentOS uses NetworkManager as default upon boot, it takes a while to identify the connection and eventually set it to static if it is set as so.
 If automatic, it might or might not judge necessary at all.
 However, we must ensure it **always** to be the case.
 To do so, we can use a tool called `tui` provided with NetworkManager.
-[Check if it's already installed](screenshots/31.png) and then use it to configure your network interface:
+[Make sure it is already installed](screenshots/31.png) and then use it to configure your network interface:

 ```sh
 # nmtui-edit enp0s3
 ```
 The [before](screenshots/32.png) and [after](screenshots/33.png) of this operation.

-To check the new setting, restart your NetworkManager Service and wait a few minutes.
+To check the new settings, restart your NetworkManager Service and wait a few minutes.
 Then list the sockets available again.

 ```sh
 # systemctl restart NetworkManager